woocommerce/woocommerce/docs/theme-development/classic-theme-developer-handbook.md

 This will make it use **WooCommerce’s loop instead**.
 Save the file.
 You’re done.

-**Note:** When creating `woocommerce.php` in your theme’s folder, you will not be able to override the `woocommerce/archive-product.php` custom template as `woocommerce.php` has priority over `archive-product.php`.
+**Note:** When creating woocommerce.php in your theme’s folder, you will not be able to override the woocommerce/archive-product.php custom template as woocommerce.php has priority over archive-product.php.
 This is intended to prevent display issues.

 ### Using hooks

-The hook method is more involved, but it is also more flexible.
+The hook method is more involved, but it is also **more flexible**.
 This is similar to the method we use when creating themes.
-It’s also the method we use to integrate nicely with WordPress default themes.
+It’s also the method we use to integrate nicely with Twenty Ten to Twenty Sixteen themes.

-Insert a few lines in your theme’s `functions.php` file.
+Insert a few lines in your **theme’s functions.php** file.

 First unhook the WooCommerce wrappers: